spences10/scottspence.com/posts/2020/07/25/take-home-tests/index.md

 Ever see roles advertised with wild swings in pay "£50k-£80k for the right candidate"?

-> Often employers advertise jobs that don’t exist, hoping to find
+> Often employers advertise jobs that don't exist, hoping to find
 > people who might be useful later on or in a different context.

 ## Hiring in tech is hard